Jack-Sibley/ancestral-visionary/src/card-types/vanguards.md

 **312.5.** The owner of a vanguard card is the player who started the game with it in the command zone.
 The controller of a face-up vanguard card is its owner.

 **312.6.** Each vanguard card has a hand modifier printed in its lower left corner.
 This is a number preceded by a plus sign, a number preceded by a minus sign, or a zero.
 This modifier is applied to the starting hand size and maximum hand size of the vanguard card’s owner (normally seven).
 The resulting number is both how many cards that player draws at the beginning of the game and their maximum hand size.
+See rule 103.5.

 **312.7.** Each vanguard card has a life modifier printed in its lower right corner.
 This is a number preceded by a plus sign, a number preceded by a minus sign, or a zero.
 This modifier is applied as the starting life total of the vanguard card’s owner (normally 20) to is determined.
-See rule 103.3.
+See rule 103.4.